Molecular Dynamics, Enhanced Sampling, and Collective Variables

 Second, it should capture the slow mode of the transition.
 A coordinate can distinguish endpoints while missing the bottleneck between them.
 In that case, the simulation moves quickly along the CV but remains trapped in hidden orthogonal degrees of freedom.
 This is the classic failure mode: the projected free-energy profile looks flat, but the actual molecular system is still stuck.

-This is why CV discovery is not ordinary dimensionality reduction.
+CV discovery is therefore not ordinary dimensionality reduction.
 PCA finds high-variance directions.
 Many useful CVs are low-variance but slow.
 The relevant question is not “which coordinate explains the most variance?” but “which coordinate preserves the long-timescale dynamics?”

 Umbrella Sampling

-Umbrella sampling is the cleanest CV-based method.
+Umbrella sampling is the cleanest CV-based method (Torrie & Valleau, 1977).
 Choose windows centered at different CV values \(s_1, \ldots, s_K\).
 In window \(k\), add a harmonic bias:

 \[V_k(\mathbf{x}) = \frac{1}{2}\kappa(\xi(\mathbf{x}) - s_k)^2\]